 What do you say when someone is crying?
 You hate it when someone you care about cries.
 You feel helpless, awkward and uneasy.
 You want to do something.
-So often you say things like, “It’ll be okay.
+So, maybe you say placating “fix-it” things like, “It’ll be okay.
 Don’t worry.”

 What do you say when someone is crying?
 You could say: